Hello, My name is Rob Lundberg.

 This is why Christian making a case for what and why we believe is necessary in the church today.

 Apologetics is not about apologizing for believing what we believe.
+It is not about adding a dose of confusion to make the gospel sound more profound.
 Apologetics is about giving credible answers to curious questions when people ask you why you are a Christian and why you believe Christianity is true.
 It also serves you when you are sharing the gospel and an objection comes into the conversation.
-This not a time to bow out.
-This is a time to sit down with the person and work through their question together.
+It is not a time to bow out of the conversation.
+This is a time to sit down with the person and work through their questions together.

 When are we willing to admit, that there has been a tectonic ideological shift in our culture that has impacted the Church in America?
 If we were to take a poll, I will bet that you could tell me about your children, grandchildren that have heard all the right things.
 They have been in good schools.
 They have had great role models, but when they went away to college and now no longer share your faith, your values, or your morality.
 And we are all scratching our heads, ‘What in the world happened?“

 Having served as a pastor and a professor, and still a minister of the gospel, I believe that Christian apologetics is also a part of loving God with our mind (discipleship) and that it has been a forgotten spiritual practice in the church today.
 Richard Land, the President of Southern Evangelical Seminary, stated not too long ago, that one cannot do evangelism, church ministry, church planting, preaching, and teach Sunday school without undertaking in the task of Christian apologetics.
 Here is where the rubber meets the road.

 How Can I Serve You or Your Church to Do Conversational Evangelism?